nick-youngblut/SIPSim/README.md

   * See https://github.com/BVLC/caffe/issues/3884
   * MKL can be shut down.
 See [this blog post](https://www.continuum.io/blog/developer-blog/anaconda-25-release-now-mkl-optimizations)
     * This can be done by: `conda install nomkl`
+    * NOTE: OpenBlas will try to use all threads.
+To limit threads, use `export OMP_NUM_THREADS=N`, where `N` is the number of threads to use.

 ## Installation of SIPSim